alephgamma/RHCA-study-notes/2_EX180_study_notes.md

 * The OpenShift installer creates several templates by default.
 Use the postgresql-ephemeral template to deploy a postgresql Application to OpenShift
 * The name of the application should be postgresql-db
 * Inspect the postgresql-ephemeral template to work out what variables to pass during deployment
-* Set the MySQL environment variables to:
+* Set the postgresql environment variables to:
     * POSTGRESQL_USER=pdbuser
     * POSTGRESQL_PASSWORD=pdbpass
     * POSTGRESQL_DATABASE=pdb